v1vekkumar/deep-learning-in-2-months/README.md

 answering style.
 This research area got its start in Dr. Yann Lecun’s Facebook AI lab at NYU.
 The original paper is available on arxiv: [Memory Networks](http://arxiv.org/abs/1410.3916).
-There are then a number of research variants, datasets, benchmarks, etc that have stemmed from this work to aid further learning.
+There are then a number of research variants, datasets, benchmarks, etc. that have stemmed from this work to aid further learning.
 For example, Metamind's [Dynamic Memory Networks for Natural Language Processing](http://arxiv.org/abs/1506.07285) is a great resource